 Change of Invoice and Banking Details Letter to Client

-A company issues the invoice to its customers in which the amount to be paid by the customer is mentioned.
-The invoice is a clear message for the client from the company to pay the due amount.
-This document also includes the information of the account in which the amount is to be deposited.
+A company issues invoices to its customers, which mention the amount to be paid by the customer.
+The invoice is a clear message from the company to the client to pay the due amount.
+This document also includes information about the account in which the amount is to be deposited.

-However, there are some situations when a company is left with no choice but to change its account.
+However, there are some situations when a company has no choice but to change its account.
 When this happens, all the things connected with the account are also changed.

 What is a change of invoice and banking details letter to the customer?

-This is a letter that an individual service provider or a representative of the business informs the customer about the fact that the account of the business has been changed and therefore, there will be a change in the invoice also.
+This is a letter in which an individual service provider or a representative of the business informs the customer that the business’s account has been changed, and therefore, the invoice will also change.

-When you are doing business, it is very common practice for you to receive funds from people to your account.
-It can be a very cumbersome process to switch to a new bank account since there are lots of people who need to be informed.
-However, a business cannot get away with this cumbersome process, and writing a letter to every relevant person to let them know about the changes is inevitable.
+When you are doing business, it is very common practice to receive funds from people into your account.
+Switching to a new bank account can be a very cumbersome process since there are lots of people who need to be informed.
+However, a business cannot get away with this cumbersome process, and writing a letter to every relevant person to tell them about the changes is inevitable.

-Some people don’t write letters and rely on making phone calls to all the clients and customers.
+Some people don’t write letters and rely on phone calls to all their clients and customers.
 Although making a phone call can work, writing a letter has no substitute.
-When you write a letter, you bring everything in writing, and therefore, there are very less chances of committing mistakes or creating confusion.
+When you write a letter, you put everything in writing; therefore, there are few chances of committing mistakes or creating confusion.

-If you want to write an effective piece of writing, you should follow the tips given below:
+If you want to write a compelling piece of writing, you should follow the tips given below:

 Write as soon as possible:

-When you have realized that changing the account is necessary, you should immediately write to all the people to who you have issued the invoice and you fear that they might end up depositing money to the old account.
-You are recommended to write as soon as possible so that the client does not credit money through the old invoice.
+When you realize that changing the account is necessary, you should immediately write to all the people to whom you have issued the invoice.
+You fear that they might end up depositing money into the old account, so you should write as soon as possible so the client does not credit money through the old invoice.

 Inform the client about the change in account:

-Inform the customer in clear words that you have changed the bank account and now you want him to use the new account for future transactions.
-After that, mention the account details that are necessary for the client to know including the name of the bank, account number, account type, branch code, and much more.
+Inform the customer clearly that you have changed the bank account and now want him to use the new account for future transactions.
+After that, mention the account details that are necessary for the client to know, including the name of the bank, account number, account type, branch code, and much more.

-Make sure that you cross-check these details such as account number so that the customer does not have to face an inconvenience of any sort.
+Make sure that you cross-check these details, such as the account number, so that the customer does not experience any inconvenience.

 Inform him about the change in the invoice:

-When you have changed the account, it is an understood fact that the invoice that you will issue in the future will also be updated.
-However, the client does not know if the recently issued invoice is valid or not.
-So, inform him that the invoice is not valid anymore and the company will issue him the new and updated invoice to him for future payments.
+When you have changed the account, it is understood that the invoice you will issue in the future will also be updated.
+However, the client does not know if the recently issued invoice is valid.
+So, inform him that the invoice is no longer valid and that the company will issue him a new and updated invoice for future payments.

-Read the example letter given below and see how to inform the client in a professional way:
+Read the example letter given below and see how to inform the client professionally:

 Sample letter: